Council's fire prevention program

 Property inspections are done to ensure that property owners have properly prepared their properties for Fire Danger Period and removed any fire hazards.

-Failure by property owners to reduce or clear fire hazards may lead to Fire Prevention Orders being issued.
-Non-compliance of these orders may lead to heavy penalties being imposed.
+Failure by property owners to reduce or clear fire hazards may lead to Fire Prevention Notices being issued.
+Non-compliance of these notices may lead to heavy penalties being imposed.

 How can I report a hazard?